unicode-org/cldr/docs/ldml/tr35-keyboards.md

 This attribute distinguishes the keyboard from prior versions, and it also specifies the minimum CLDR version required.

-For purposes of this current draft spec, the value should always be `techpreview`
+For purposes of this current draft specification, the value should always be `techpreview`.

 ```xml
 <keyboard3 … conformsTo="techpreview"/>